datsuraku147/datsuraku147.github.io/_tabs/about.md

 * Live in my own house and have a small farm
 * Be able to sleep without worrying about the future

-**Current Goal (2025-01-24): Be active in CTFs, upskill, and write about security-related stuff...and maybe a job too :P**
+**Current Goal (2025-02-11): Be active in CTFs, upskill, and write about security-related stuff :P**

 ## Find more about me here: